jaoshang/QM2GroupProject/housing.md

 # <span style="color: #D35400 ;">Price Analysis by Configuration</span>

+We then mapped out the individual rent prices for various room configurations, being arranged by how likely people consider such configurations based on our previous conclusions.
+Referring to them can provide an indication of which boroughs of London have been historically cheaper to rent certain house types.

 ## One Bedroom

 <p align="center"> <iframe width="120%" height="1100" src="https://jaoshang.github.io/QM2groupproject/assets/One Bedroom.html"></iframe>

+A innovative solution to make one bedrooms a more-cost effective option could be for couples to move in together, as done in many Asian countries, to split rent.
+This would also benefit from having a greater prevalence of one bedroom listings.

 <p align="center"> <iframe width="120%" height="1100" src="https://jaoshang.github.io/QM2groupproject/assets/One Bedroom Shared.html"></iframe>